-- Obtain the agreement of a professorial faculty member to serve as his or her academic and research adviser and form a dissertation supervision committee. - Successfully complete at least 54 units of research and demonstrate satisfactory research progress. - Pass with a grade of at least C a minimum of 18 units of course work in any three core mechanical engineering subjects spanning at least two broad areas listed below.
+a) Mechanical engineering core subjects (54 units).
+Course work in three core mechanical engineering subjects, 18 units each of the three subjects, spanning at least two broad areas listed below.
+Most students prepare for the subject candidacy exam by taking the recommended set of courses listed below in Areas 1-3, plus math.
 These 54 units may also be used in the student's program for the master's degree.
 Examples of suitable courses are given in parentheses.

+Core ME Subjects

+Area 1

-Area 1 Fluid Mechanics (Ae/APh/CE/ME 101 abc) Mechanics of Structures and Solids (Ae/AM/CE/ME 102 abc) Continuum Mechanics of Solids and Fluids (Ae/Ge/ME 160 ab)
+Fluid Mechanics (Ae/APh/CE/ME 101 abc)

+Mechanics of Structures and Solids (Ae/AM/CE/ME 102 abc)

+Continuum Mechanics of Solids and Fluids (Ae/Ge/ME 160 ab)